codybenlewis/quick-draw-for-processing/README.md

 Having used the [monkey.ndjson](https://storage.googleapis.com/quickdraw_dataset/full/simplified/monkey.ndjson) data file, without any additional lines of code, it should look like this:

 <img src="https://github.com/codybenlewis/Quick-Draw-for-Processing/blob/master/example.png" width="28%" height="28%">

-It's a poorly drawn monkey!
+Success!
+There are now at least 127,000 more to choose from.
+What you do next is completely up to you.

-If you're having trouble getting to this point please check your machine settings and make sure you've followed all the above steps above properly.
+If you're having trouble getting to this point please check your machine settings and make sure you've properly followed all the above.
 If it's still not working, please contact me [by e-mail](mailto:cblewisnj@gmail.com) with specififc details.

 # Reference

-The QuickDraw class currently has 7 functions for intefacing with the drawing data.
+The QuickDraw class has 7 functions for intefacing with the drawing data.

 - [create()](#create)
 - [mode()](#mode)